KernelTuner/kernel_launcher/_sources/examples/pragma.rst.txt

    :lineno-start: 1

 The tune directives specify the tunable parameters: ``threads_per_block`` and ``items_per_thread``.
-Since ``items_per_thread`` is also the name of the template parameter, so it is passed to the kernel as a compile-time constant via this parameter.
+Since ``items_per_thread`` is also the name of the template parameter, it is passed to the kernel as a compile-time constant via this parameter.
 The value of ``threads_per_block`` is not passed to the kernel but is used by subsequent pragmas.

 .. literalinclude:: vector_add_annotated.cu